MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/data-protection-backup-recovery.md

 - [Recover the account via a support ticket](#recovery-storage-accounts-via-a-support-ticket).

-### Recovery deleted storage account from another storage account
+### Recovery of a deleted storage account from another storage account

 To recover a deleted storage account from within another storage account, follow these steps: